 Upon signing the Gilead Agreement, Gilead paid us an upfront payment of \$45.0 million plus \$3.0 million in additional fees.
-Since the signing of the Gilead Agreement, we have received payments of \$13.5 million for research milestones and additional payments, including \$2.5 million which was received in the third quarter of 2021.
-Additionally, in August 2021, we recognized a research milestone, resulting in a \$5.0 million additional payment, which will be received in the fourth quarter of 2021.
-As of August 31, 2021, we are eligible to receive up to approximately \$2.3 billion in total additional payments based on certain additional fees, payments and the successful completion of certain preclinical, clinical, development and sales milestones.
+In addition, from the signing of the Gilead Agreement to February 28, 2022, we received payments of \$24.5 million for research milestones and additional payments.
+Additionally, we recognized a research milestone in February 2022 and received a payment of \$6.0 million in the second fiscal quarter of 2022.
+As of February 28, 2022, we are eligible to receive up to approximately \$2.3 billion in total additional payments based on certain additional fees, payments and the successful completion of certain preclinical, clinical, development and sales milestones.
 In addition, we are eligible to receive tiered royalties from mid-single digit to low tens percentages on annual net sales from any commercial products directed to the optioned collaboration targets, subject to certain reductions and excluding sales in the United States of any products for which we exercise our option to co-develop and co-promote, for which we share profits and losses evenly.

-We recognized collaboration revenue from the Gilead Agreement of \$6.1 million and \$12.5 million during the three and nine months ended August 31, 2021, respectively, and \$2.1 million and \$6.9 million during the three and nine months ended August 31, 2020, respectively.
-As of August 31, 2021, there was \$39.1 million of deferred revenue related to payments received by us under the Gilead Agreement.
+We recognized collaboration revenue from the Gilead Agreement of \$6.2 million and \$2.7 million during the three months ended February 28, 2022 and 2021, respectively.
+As of February 28, 2022 and November 30, 2021, there was \$40.9 million and \$41.1 million, respectively, of deferred revenue related to payments received by us under the Gilead Agreement.